AnishDe12020/cli-portfolio-template/readme.md

 This is a template repository that lets you create an `npx <yourName>` cli portfolio extremely quickly.
 It is using [React Ink](https://github.com/vadimdemedes/ink).

 # How to use this template
+## Prequisities
+- A GitHub account
+- A NPM account
+- A computer with NodeJS v10 or above and NPM installed (Note that NPM v5.2 or later is used for `npx`)

 ## Cloning the template
 Firstly, you need to click the green "Use this template" button on the top right corner
 ![image](https://user-images.githubusercontent.com/63192115/133920749-481488b6-2a25-4ad6-87a7-c70459dda88d.png)